When I lived in Athens, I had the same pleasant routine a few times a week.

-In Chania's cafés, my experience was very different.
+In Chania's cafés, my experience was very different to Athens.
 The staff would detect I was foreign, and not react at all.
 They were polite, sure, but it was business only before moving to the next customer.
 No questions from them, and none from me.

 This bothered me – a lot.
 Cafés have always been my offices when I'm not travelling or working from home; having people around is important to me.
 The cafés of Chania were good workspaces.
 But I missed my old mate: the Friendly Stranger.
 I longed to learn about other lives, but didn't feel comfortable to ask.

 More than that, though, I wondered: what's wrong with these people?
 How could they be so incurious?
 Reverse the roles, and I’d at least ask the Greek-looking laptop guy with the crap Greek where he was from.
 But even after I became a regular in some cafés, the staff didn’t seem interested.
 So I kept to myself.
 "The locals are incurious" became my regular complaint to friends abroad.